AviatrixSystems/Docs/HowTos/transit_dmz_faq.rst

 What is Transit DMZ?
 -----------------------

-Transit DMZ is a security feature for the Next Gen Transit network.
+Transit DMZ is a cloud networking feature for the Next Gen Transit network.
 With Transit DMZ, you can centrally deploy instance based firewall virtual appliances to protect traffic between on-prem and VPCs, and VPC Egress and Ingress.
 Transit DMZ is implemented at the edge VPC as shown below, where a pair of firewalls are deployed between two pairs of Aviatrix Transit GWs at the Transit VPC edge.